-Meal plans are developed by the Household Manager in conjunction with the Dietitian.
+Meal plans are developed by our Registered Dietitian in conjunction with our Household Manager.
 All residents eat three meals a day, with additional healthy snacks available.

-Residents who require individualized meal plans (those with disordered eating and health issues) meet as needed with the Dietitian, who develops a plan with them.
+Residents who require individualized meal plans (those with disordered eating and health issues) meet as needed with our Registered Dietitian, who develops a plan with them.

 Mercy Canada’s Fitness Manager designs specific fitness plans for residents.
-On weekends, residents can participate in recreational activities such as aerobics, hiking, and various sports.
+On weekends, residents can participate in recreational activities such as hiking and various sports.

-Fitness restrictions due to a resident’s health are determined on an individual basis by the Household Manager and Fitness Manager.
+Fitness restrictions due to a resident’s health are determined on an individual basis by our Wellness Team.

-Mercy Canada is designed for young women ages 19 to 28 with a strong desire to change their lives.
+Mercy Canada is designed for young women ages 19-30 with a strong desire to change their lives.
 Entry to the program is voluntary – that is, young women make their own choice to come to Mercy Canada.
 Once in the program, they are expected to participate in all aspects of the program.